Should You Take Chlorophyll? An RD Explains the Health Benefits and Risks

 Chlorophyll may potentially give you the clear skin of your dreams, but only when used in topical form.
 A small 2015 study found that individuals dealing with acne and enlarged pores noticed an improvement in their skin when using a topical chlorophyllin gel after three weeks.
 Another study found similar benefits using topical chlorophyllin, but this time participants saw an improvement in sun-damaged skin after eight weeks of use.

-Chlorophyll appears to work to help your body detox
+2. Chlorophyll can help your body detox

 There are many products and supplements that claim they help detoxify your body, and is chlorophyll water any different?
 First things first, your body naturally detoxifies itself through both your kidneys and your liver.
-Regardless of whether you've used alcohol, taken a drug, or ingested another foreign substance—such as pesticides in your fruit or vegetables, the liver's job is to filter out those unwelcome toxic chemicals and release them through your urine.
+Regardless of whether you've used alcohol, taken a drug, or ingested another foreign substance — such as pesticides in your fruit or vegetables, the liver's job is to filter out those unwelcome toxic chemicals and release them through your urine.
 What chlorophyll water could potentially do is support both the liver and kidneys by keeping them strong and pumping along at optimal levels in order to function properly.

-A 2019 animal study published in the Brazilian Journal of Medical and Biological Research found that chlorophyll was helpful in reducing oxidative stress in the liver.
+An animal study published in the Brazilian Journal of Medical and Biological Research found that chlorophyll was helpful in reducing oxidative stress in the liver.
 Oxidative stress occurs when there is an imbalance between free radicals (bad) and antioxidants (good).
 When this occurs, it impacts the liver's ability to detoxify these “bad” guys.
 This can lead to cell and tissue damage.

-When it comes to human research, the science is very limited: A very small study from 2009 consisted of four volunteers.
+When it comes to human research, the science is very limited: A very small study consisted of four volunteers.
 The results found that taking chlorophyll may limit ingested aflatoxin, which is a compound that has been linked with cancer.

 Although the science behind chlorophyll looks promising, there need to be larger human studies (and reviews of populations taking it for longer periods of time) to confirm these preliminary results.
 Much of the current research also doesn’t solely focus on chlorophyll.
 There may be other factors that are playing a role in these benefits since chlorophyll is solely found in healthy, nutrient-dense green vegetables.
 So it could be that greater benefits come from eating leafy greens and high-fiber vegetables.